SvenMeyer/VehicleHistoryLog/documentation/test_process_documentation.md

 4. Goto MetaMask again, choose menu, then [add token], tab 'custom token'
 5. paste the contract address into the 'Token Address' field, click [next], click [add tokens]
 6. Now you should see you own NFT (Non fungible Token) Porsche token in your MetaMask wallet !
-7. Check the contract on [rinkeby.etherscan.io](https://rinkeby.etherscan.io/address/0x608b4012179129a20cb0916af0b03cbe2a8db320), you should see the transaction
+7. Check the contract on [rinkeby.etherscan.io](https://rinkeby.etherscan.io), you should see the transactions.
-8. Click on 'Token Tracker:' [Porsche (POR)](https://rinkeby.etherscan.io/token/0x608b4012179129a20cb0916af0b03cbe2a8db320) to explore the Transfers and Holders of Porsche token.
+8. Click on 'Token Tracker:' [Porsche (POR)] to explore the Transfers and Holders of Porsche token.

 ## Transfering ERC721 token to another account
 Of course one important feature would be to be able to send the token to somebody else, but (again) MetaMask causes problems here as other developer report as well, that it simply does not work [https://github.com/MetaMask/metamask-extension/issues/5145](https://github.com/MetaMask/metamask-extension/issues/5145).